Tiramisioux/CineMate-tools/README.md

 ## edl.py

-For generating an metadata file <i>metadata.csv</i> and EDL (edit decision list) <i>edl.edl<i> with all the clips synced on a timeline, for easy import to DaVinci.
+For generating an metadata file <i>metadata.csv</i> and EDL (edit decision list) <i>edl.edl</i> with all the clips synced on a timeline, for easy import to DaVinci.
 Uses the file controls.py, a slightly modified version of the original `home/pi/camera/proxy.py` to get the shutter angle and ISO the camera.
 Like for `rec_signal.py` GPIO 21 has to be connected to GPIO 20.

 Clips will be conformed to 24 fps.
 To change this, change the variable `fps_base`.

-### Installing an RTC
+<i>### Installing an RTC</i>

 For edl.py to work properly you need an RTC (Real Time Clock) connected to the Pi.
 I recommend the DS3231 type.
 Since I2C channel 1 is used by the camera you need to create a second I2C channel.
 Files will be written to the SSD drive so the script has to be run as sudo.